-- 1. Insert in-plane and out-plane SIFs for the branch element as shown below (next page). - 2.
-Specify the general intersection type on any of the elements framing into the intersection.
+- 1. Insert in-plane and out-plane SIFs for the branch element as shown in the diagram below. - Specify the general intersection type on any of the elements framing into the intersection.
 CAESAR II will provide header SIFs. - 3.
 Model the intersection using three pipe elements.
 Do not enter stiffnesses and do not use any rigid elements to define the intersection.